IntelRealSense/librealsense/readme.md

 Librealsense is experimental and not an official Intel product.
 It is subject to significant incompatible API changes in future releases.
 Breaking API changes are noted through release numbers with [semver](http://semver.org/).

-Librealsense requires two dependencies, GLFW3 (all platforms) and libusb-1.0 (Mac/Linux).
+Librealsense requires two external dependencies, GLFW3 (all platforms) and libusb-1.0 (Mac/Linux).
 These dependencies should be gathered through manual steps that are enumerated as part of this readme file (i.e. these packages must be installed with apt-get on Linux and Homebrew on OSX).

 # Table of Contents
 * [Supported Devices](#supported-devices)